FoldingAtHome/fah-nacl-client/README.md

 However, you can also add some configuration options:

- - *team* - Your team number.
+ - `team` - Your team *number*.
 This will cause the points earned by visitors to your page to be contributed to your team.
- - *power* - May be one of *light*, *medium* or *full*.
-Defaults to *medium*.
+ - `power` - May be one of `light`, `medium` or `full`.
+Defaults to `medium`.
- - *fg* - Set the foreground color.
+ - `fg` - Set the foreground color.
 Must be a 3 or 6 digit hexadecimal number.
- - *bg* - Set the background color.
+ - `bg` - Set the background color.
 Must be a 3 or 6 digit hexadecimal number.

 These options can be added as URL parameters.
 For example: